 "At last they came to a small valley that was more beautiful than any they had seen that day.
 And there, in the midst of the meadow, stood a house that almost looked like a stove, very elegant and painted blue."

-These are the first, enchanting words written about Moominvalley and the Moominhouse, found in the end of the book “The Moomins and the Great Flood” (1945).
-To the surprise of many, even though the book is the very first published Moomin story and it introduces the Moomins and how they find Moominvalley, it has always had a complex position within the array of the Moomin books.
-First, it went largely unnoticed by the larger audience, and sold only 219 copies during its first year, and was translated into English as late as in 2005.
-Also, the story has been referred both as the grand “creation myth of moominology”, as well as a prelude to the eight official Moomin novels, rather than “an official Moomin book” due to differences in style and content.
+To the surprise of many, even though the book is the very first published Moomin story and introduces the Moomins and how they find Moominvalley, it has always had a complex position within the array of the Moomin books.
+First, it went largely unnoticed by the larger audience, sold only 219 copies during its first year, and was translated into English as late as 2005.
+Also, the story has been referred to both as the grand “creation myth of moominology”, as well as a prelude to the eight official Moomin novels rather than “an official Moomin book” due to differences in style and content.

 First glimpse of the history and the future of the Moomins

-Another thing that makes the book interesting is the fact that Tove Jansson was already a respected artist when her this first book was published in 1945.
-This can easily be seen in the way she illustrated the first Moomin adventure with a skilful mix of delicate sepia watercolour and delightful pen and line ink drawings.
-For example the last painting in the book is a beautiful, happy landscape with sunlight and flowers and birds flying over a friendly-looking house that looks quite a lot like a stove.
+Tove Jansson was already a respected artist when her first book was published in 1945.
+This can be seen in the way she illustrated the first Moomin adventure with a skilful mix of delicate sepia watercolour and delightful pen and line ink drawings.

 The realities of the war motivated Tove Jansson to create Moominvalley

-The first words written about Moominvalley and the Moominhouse and quoted in the beginning of this text reveal the fact that one cannot fully understand “The Moomins and the Great Flood” and its deepest tones and layers without understanding the time and the world Tove Jansson created it in.
-The magic in the discovery of the safe and beautiful Moominvalley comes from the contrast, from the uncertainty that defined the flood and the quest for finding Moominpappa.
+The first words written about Moominvalley, quoted at the beginning of this text, reveal that one cannot fully understand “The Moomins and the Great Flood” and its deepest tones and layers without understanding the time and the world Tove Jansson created it in.
+The magic in discovering the safe and beautiful Moominvalley comes from the contrast, the uncertainty that defined the flood, and the quest to find Moominpappa.

-Tove Jansson wrote the first Moomin story during the hopeless times of the Winter War, fought between Finland and the Soviet Union 1939-1940.
-She felt that the war had taken all the colours away and she needed to write something that ends on a happy note, and so the story became a form of escape from the dark shadows of war.
+Tove Jansson wrote the first Moomin story during the hopeless times of the Winter War, fought between Finland and the Soviet Union from 1939-1940.
+She felt that the war had taken all the colours away, and she needed to write something that ended on a happy note, so the story became a form of escape from the dark shadows of war.

-Danger, threats as well as fears are present in the first book, like they were present on people’s life while the book was written.
-Loss and sorrow but also the hope of a better future were the realities of war.
-The book has been seen as a story of disaster and survival, but also as a story of a family, how it grows and is formed, and how the family finds their way to a safe and wonderful home.
+Danger, threats, and fears are present in the first book, like they were present in people’s lives while the book was written.
+Loss and sorrow, but also the hope of a better future, were the realities of war.
+The book has been seen as a story of disaster and survival but also as a story of a family, how it grows and is formed, and how the family finds their way to a safe and wonderful home.

 Many Moomin researchers say that the horrors of that time served as an inspiration for the Moomin books: Moominvalley served as an alternative world to the world Tove Jansson was living in – a place where one could feel safe, accepted and loved.